Data Sources

 5. Gavi – Needle-Free Vaccine Innovation (MAPs)

-6. Gavi / NEC / Simprints – Biometric Fingerprinting for Vaccination
+6. Gavi / NEC / Simprints – Biometric for Vaccination

 Deploying the world’s first scalable child fingerprint ID for immunization.

-Promotes equity, innovation, and local vaccine ownership.
-This policy aligns with LunaVax’s mission to support local production, equitable access, and innovative delivery across Nigeria.
+Promotes equity, innovation, and local vaccine production, aligning with LunaVax’s mission to strengthen self-sufficiency and delivery across Nigeria.

 Source: National Vaccine Policy, Federal Republic of Nigeria (2021).
 Download the official PDF hosted by NIMR